 - 2.1 All aspects of the emerging plan that influence sustainable development for the Suffolk Coastal District are checked through this assessment for risks to European sites.
 Risks need to be identified in order to inform the screening for likely significant effects.
 European sites are at risk if there are possible means by which any aspect of a plan can, when being taken forward for implementation, pose a potential threat to the wildlife interest of the sites.
 This is often referred to as the 'impact pathway' as it is an identifiable means by which the plan or project could potentially affect the European site. - 2.2 All policies are checked as part of HRA, but of particular relevance is the quantum and location of proposed growth.
-GIS data showing proposed allocations were provided to us by Suffolk Coastal District Council.
-These data showed locations for housing and employment growth being presented as preferred sites within the First Draft Local Plan.
-This enables a check for relevant potential pathways by looking at the growth that will come forward in close proximity to the European sites. - 2.3 Map 4 shows the allocations and their proximity to the European sites.
+GIS data showing proposed allocations for the Suffolk Coastal District Local Plan were provided to us by Suffolk Coastal District Council.
+These data showed locations for housing and employment growth being presented as site allocations within the Final Draft Local Plan.
+This enables a check for relevant potential pathways by looking at the growth that will come forward in close proximity to the European sites.

+Map 4 shows the allocations and their proximity to the European sites.
 This then enables a consideration of any sites in very close proximity of 400m, within close proximity of 1km and also those that fall within the 13km zone of influence currently being used to inform the RAM Strategy.
 This then enables an initial consideration of the potential impact pathways that may be of relevance, serves to inform the initial screening of the plan for likely significant effects.
 These impact pathways are then considered in greater detail within the appropriate assessment.
+Table 2 provides an initial summary of all potentially relevant impact pathways, having regard for available information in relation to the sites.
+The Outer Thames Estuary marine site and Hamford Water are both not considered relevant to any of the various pathways discussed above and these can be ruled out for any likely significant effect.

-Table 2 provides an initial summary of all potentially relevant impact pathways. - 2.4 It should be noted that the consideration of site allocations and Maps 4 and 5 within this HRA report for the First Draft Local Plan has been undertaken using available GIS data provided by Suffolk Coastal District Council during the preparation of the First Draft Local Plan.
-For the exact boundaries of site allocations, the published First Draft Local Plan should be referred to.
-The existing allocations shown on the map are those contained in the Site Allocations and Area Specific Policies DPD and Felixstowe Peninsula Area Action Plan DPD which are proposed to be carried forward into the new Local Plan.
+2.3 It should be noted that the consideration of site allocations and Maps 4, 5 and 6 within this HRA report for the Final Draft Local Plan has been undertaken using available GIS data provided by Suffolk Coastal District Council during the preparation of the Final Draft Local Plan.
+For the exact boundaries of site allocations, the published Final Draft Local Plan should be referred to.